Talking to Deported Immigrants Through the Fence at the US/Mexico Border

 Videos by VICE

-Organisations like the Border Angels are helping to support the forgotten people living in the nightmare debated by pundits on Fox News every night of the week.
-“Whatever happened to give me your poor, your tired, your huddled masses?” says founder and president Enrique Morones, of the organisation’s pledge to improve the situations of those who he says immigration law forgets.
+Organizations like the Border Angels are helping to support the forgotten people living in the nightmare debated by pundits on Fox News every night of the week.
+“Whatever happened to give me your poor, your tired, your huddled masses?” says founder and president Enrique Morones, of the organization’s pledge to improve the situations of those who he says immigration law forgets.

 US Border Patrol mans a tiny section of the fence, where families separated by the triple-layered steel can interact with one another, between the hours of 10 AM and 2 PM on weekends, through dense mesh holes not quite large enough to poke a finger through.
 “Sound waves are the only things allowed through the fence,” says Bishop Dermot Rodgers, who comes here every Sunday to run a joint religious ceremony along with another pastor on the Mexican side of the fence.